 Virtually everything has a better place to go – we just need to be GREAT Sorts and treat landfill as the last resort.
 Clothes, toys, batteries, plastic bags and bulbs all have other places to go.
 Learn more about correct disposal here: Take to drop-off.

-Soft or ‘scrunchable’ plastics cannot go in your recycling bin, but they can easily be recycled at a REDcycle collection bin found outside participating supermarkets.
-GREAT Sorts collect soft plastics and drop them into a REDcycle bin when doing their grocery shopping.
+Soft or ‘scrunchable’ plastics cannot go in your recycling bin.
 This includes plastic bags, plastic food wrap, food packaging such as pasta, rice and cereal bags, and bubble wrap.
+If soft plastics are unavoidable dispose of it in your general waste bin.